Gateway-DAO/gateway-js-sdk/README.md

 ## Examples

-Make sure to add try catch blocks around methods to catch all errors.
+Make sure to add try catch blocks around methods to catch all the validation and protocol based errors.

 ### Creating a PDA